ziliangchong/bills-scrapper/README.md

 # SG Bill Collector

-All Bills introduced in the Singapore Parliament are on its <a href='https://www.parliament.gov.sg/parliamentary-business/bills-introduced?keyword=&title=&year=&page=1&pageSize=40'>website</a>.
+All Bills introduced in the Singapore Parliament - going back to just 2006 - are on its <a href='https://www.parliament.gov.sg/parliamentary-business/bills-introduced?keyword=&title=&year=&page=1&pageSize=40'>website</a>.
 If you are ever so inclined to collect them all, it's your lucky day!

 ## Output